Baidu Inc. (BIDU) Shares Soar Above 1-Year High

 BIDU’s Market Performance

-The stock of Baidu Inc. (BIDU) has seen a 2.32% increase in the past week, with a -8.97% drop in the past month, and a -16.14% fall in the past quarter.
-The volatility ratio for the week is 3.52%, and the volatility levels for the past 30 days are at 2.70% for BIDU..
-The simple moving average for the past 20 days is 0.88% for BIDU’s stock, with a -1.05% simple moving average for the past 200 days.
+The stock of Baidu Inc. (BIDU) has seen a 4.18% increase in the past week, with a -0.89% drop in the past month, and a -13.11% fall in the past quarter.
+The volatility ratio for the week is 3.71%, and the volatility levels for the past 30 days are at 2.78% for BIDU.
+The simple moving average for the last 20 days is 4.41% for BIDU stock, with a simple moving average of 1.84% for the last 200 days.

 Analysts’ Opinion of BIDU